sils-webinfo/movietrailers/readme.txt

 This service provides a list of movie-trailers, actors, and subjects.
 Example data has been added to provide a clearer understanding.

+Key:
+*all-movie-trailers.html is the entry point to the service.
+Here one will be able to see a list of all movie trailers on the site through a set of outbound links that link to the individual movie trailer page.
+(URI /movie-trailers)

+*all-actors.html is where one will see a set of outbound links that link to the individual actor page.
+(URI /actors)

+*all-subjects.html is where one will see a set of outbound links that link to the individual subject page.
+(URI /subjects)

+*movie-trailer.html is an example of how a particular movie trailer page might look like.
+Here an example of Lion King was used to demonstrate.
+This page contains outbound links that will connect one back to the list pages for movie-trailers, actors, and subjects.
+(URI /movie-trailers/{movie-id})

+*actors.html is an example of how a particular actor page might look like.
+This page contains outbound links This page contains outbound links that will connect one back to the list pages for movie-trailers, actors, and subjects.
+(URI /actors/{actor/actress-id})

+*subjects.html is an example how a particular subject page might look like.
+This page contains outbound links This page contains outbound links that will connect one back to the list pages for movie-trailers, actors, and subjects.
+(URI/subjects/subject/{subject-id})

+*timeresult.html is an example of how a page will look like if someone requests in the a particular time.
+It will look almost exactly the same as the movie-trailer individual page, except that the video will start at a specified time.
+URI (URI/movie-trailers/{movie-id}#t={ms })

+*titlesearchresults.html is an example of how the search results might look like if someone searches for a movie-trailer via the title.
+(URI/titlesearch?titlename={query})

+*actorssearchresults.html is an example how the search results might look like if someone searches for an actor/actress by name.
+(URI/actorsearch?actornamename={query})

+*subjectsearchresults.html is an example of how the search results might look like if someone searches by subject name.
+(URI/subjectsearch?subjectname={query})

+*createdresponsemovie.html is an example of what the response might look like when one creates movie-trailer URI.

+*createdresponseactor.html is an example of what the response might look like when one creates a new actor resource.

+*createdresponsesubject.html is an example of what the response might look like when one creates a subject resource.

+*updatedresourcemovie.html is an example of what the response might look like when one updates a movie-trailer.

+*updatedresourceactor.html is an example of what the response might look like when one updates an actor resource.

+*updatedresourcesubject.html is an example of what the response might look like when one updates a subject resource.

 ID Attribute Values
 Queries is an id that represents areas (forms) where search queries can be conducted.
 Found in: